-The use of aspect-oriented modelling has been recognised as a general means to improve the modularity of software models [8].
-Our pragmatic approach to the aspectoriented design of adaptive Web applications takes up some aspect techniques, but is rather geared towards the application of aspect-oriented modelling.
-In particular, Stein et al. [15] propose a more elaborate graphical notation for selecting model elements.
+The use of aspect-oriented modelling has been recognised as a general means to improve the modularity of software models [9].
+Our pragmatic approach to the aspect-oriented design of adaptive Web applications takes up some aspect techniques, but is rather geared towards the application of aspect-oriented modelling.
+In particular, Stein et al. [17] propose a more elaborate graphical notation for selecting model elements.
 It supports the application of wildcards for pattern matching model element names.
 This notation can be used to extend our approach in specifying pointcuts.
-Furthermore, Straw et al. [16] have given directives such as add, remove, and override for composing class diagrams.
+Furthermore, Straw et al. [18] have given directives such as add, remove, and override for composing class diagrams.
 The directives can be used to describe how to weave two class diagrams together and thus the weaving process in our approach may be described by their composition directives.
+Theme/UML [8] uses templates to model aspects.
+Its main focus is a generic extension of the behaviour of classes where classes and their operations are bound to the formal parameters of the templates.
+In our approach aspects are used to describe additional concerns of links and associations.